 The COBI Graf Zeppelin Aircraft Carrier Set is part of COBI’s line of lego ships and submarines.
 The Graf Zeppelin was a German Aircraft Carrier that never was finished during World War II and had it been finished it would have been a formidable ship.
 The Graf Zeppelin COBI Set includes six (8) micro German aircraft and as stated before, 3,130 parts, making it one of COBI Toys biggest WWII Brick sets.
 All identifiers feature pad printed German markings so no finicky stickers are necessary.

-Both children and adults will get hours of enjoyment from this COBI Graph Zeppelin Carrier set.
+Both collectors and brick enthusiasts will get value and hours of enjoyment from this COBI Graph Zeppelin Carrier set.
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 COBI Aircraft Carrier Graf Zeppelin Details:

 One of the best things about COBI Bricks is their attention to detail and focus on models of historical significance.
 The Graf Zeppelin Carrier Set is no exception!
 If you are like the Warbricks Team, you had no idea that the Germans had an aircraft carrier during WWII, and you would be partially right!
 The Graf Zeppelin Aircraft Carrier was never finished but as you will see in the photos and documentation below, it did exist in an almost complete state for some time.